About UMHS /

 Dr. Vazquez is a strong advocate of getting published while still in medical school.
 Dr. Vazquez was one of the co-authors of an eating disorders study published in Psychotherapy Research in 2013, “Effects Of Providing Patient Progress Feedback And Clinical Support Tools To Psychotherapists In An Inpatient Eating Disorders Treatment Program: A Randomized Controlled Study.”

 Dr. Vazquez admits he prefers “listening over speaking.”
 He told the UMHS Endeavour two years ago that he became interested in psychology and psychiatry because he has always been fascinated by human behavior.
-We caught up with Dr. Vazquez to talk about his upcoming residency.
-He discusses everything from being prepared for the match process to how one UMHS staff member was of particular help on the road to residency.
-You can make your dreams of becoming a doctor a reality at UMHS, too.

 Click here for the full interview with Aaron in the UMHS Endeavour.

-Christine Fetterolf, M.D.
+Christine Marshall, M.D.

 Class of 2015

-Family Medicine resident
+Family Medicine Physician

 Kristin Biggie, M.D.